milasudril/geosimd/README.md

 Since it is possible to compute the distance between two pointers, `writable_address_space` is also a metric space.
 It is also possible to create similar mappings for the `std::chrono` library.

-The Euclidian N-space is defined in `euclidian_sapce.hpp`.
+The Euclidian N-space is defined in `euclidian_space.hpp`.
 The Euclidian N-space is a metric normed space, with the norm defined as in a Hilbert space.
 Points are called `location`s and vectors are called `displacement`s.
 The implementation of the Euclidian N-space found in this library uses homogenous coordinates, which means that if the observable dimensionality is N, N+1 elements are allocated for each object.
 For example a, for a 3-dimensional quantity, 4 elements are used, the last being 0 for a vector, and 1 for a point.

 ### More about vector spaces